-If you are the patient of Asthma, your doctor will first check some points like:
+If you are a patient of Asthma, your doctor will first check some points like:

 Your doctor will listen to your breathing and look for asthma or allergies.
 Some tests will also be conducted:

 Lung Function Test: This is also a test called spirometry that checks how lungs are working.
-It is done to measure how much air the patient breathe in and breathe out.
+It is done to measure how much air the patient breathes in and breathes out.
 It is also helpful to test how fast you blow air out.
 If you show the symptoms, you may be suffering from asthma.

 There are some other tests as well: